Bios for Publication Use

 Andrew Root (Ph.D., Princeton Theological Seminary) is the Olson Baalson associate professor of youth and family ministry at Luther Seminary in St. Paul, Minnesota.
 A former Young Life staff worker, he has served in churches and social service agencies as a youth outreach associate and a gang prevention counselor.

-Dr Andrew Root is the Olson Baalson Associate Professor of Youth and Family Ministry at Luther Seminary, USA.
+Dr. Andrew Root is the Olson Baalson Associate Professor of Youth and Family Ministry at Luther Seminary, USA.
 He writes and researches in areas of theology and youth ministry.
-His most resent book is called The Relational Pastor (IVP, 2013).
+His most recent book is called The Relational Pastor (IVP, 2013).

 Photos for Publication Use (Click for Larger Image)